GoogleCloudPlatform/cloud-sql-proxy/README.md

 - [Auto IAM Authentication][iam-auth] (Postgres only)
 - [Cloud Monitoring][] and [Cloud Trace][]
 - [Prometheus][]
-- [HTTP Healthchecks][health-check-example] for use with Kubernetes
+- [HTTP Healthchecks][health-check-example]
 - Separate Dialer functionality released as the [Cloud SQL Go Connector][go connector]
 - Fully POSIX-compliant flags

-If you're using Go, consider using the [Cloud SQL Go connector][go connector] directly.
+If you're using Go, Java, or Python, consider using the corresponding Cloud SQL connector which does everything the proxy does, but in process:

+- [Cloud SQL Go connector][go connector]
+- [Cloud SQL Java connector][java connector]
+- [Cloud SQL Python connector][python connector]

 For users migrating from v1, see the [Migration Guide](migration-guide).
 The [v1 README][v1 readme] is still available.